APPLYING For a SEED Grant

-- Make the case for how this project fits or meets the foundation’s priorities.
-(See 4Cs Priority Outcomes, Grant Outcomes information)
+- Make the case for how this project fits or meets the foundation’s mandate of "fostering creative connections between children and their communities".

 - Other funding sources: Include any confirmed sources of funding and indicate what areas of the project budget these will look after.